 The things which I have seen I now can see no more.

-The Horatian Ode was named after the Roman poet, Horace.
-It was usually more calm and less formal than the Pindaric Ode, and was more for personal enjoyment than a stage performance.
+The Horatian ode was named after the Roman poet, Horace.
+These were usually more thoughtful than a Pindaric ode, meant for personal enjoyment than a stage performance.
+Their subjects tend to be simple, reflecting on nature, people or abstract concepts.

 “Row after row with strict impunity